Sign In

 12 answers, no fluff.

 • Yes.
 Seven Arrows Recovery is a JCAHO-accredited residential addiction treatment program in Cochise County, Arizona that includes equine-assisted psychotherapy (EAP) as a core modality — not an add-on.
-Sessions are co-led by an Arizona-licensed therapist and a dedicated equine specialist on a private 160-acre ranch with a full working herd.
+Sessions are led by an Arizona-licensed therapist trained in equine-facilitated practice, with the horses themselves as co-therapists, on a private 160-acre ranch.

 • Residential drug and alcohol rehabs that use horses deliver the work as equine-assisted psychotherapy, an evidence-informed intervention for trauma, addiction, attachment, and nervous-system regulation.
 Seven Arrows Recovery operates a dedicated equine program on a 160-acre Arizona ranch, with a herd managed specifically for therapeutic partnership and sessions integrated into each client’s weekly clinical schedule.

 • Equine-assisted psychotherapy is a licensed mental-health intervention delivered by a clinician in partnership with trained horses.
-At Seven Arrows, sessions are co-led by an Arizona-licensed therapist and a dedicated equine specialist and draw on attachment theory, somatic experiencing, and Internal Family Systems (IFS).
+At Seven Arrows, sessions are led by an Arizona-licensed therapist trained in equine-facilitated practice, with the horses themselves as co-therapists, drawing on attachment theory, somatic experiences, and Internal Family Systems (IFS).

 • No. Most EAP work is done on the ground — leading, groundwork, grooming, and in-hand partnership exercises.
 Mounted work is offered only when clinically appropriate and under a specific safety protocol; the therapeutic work happens regardless of whether the client ever gets in the saddle.